-But that’s enough nautical news for one blog.
-Number 1 at the time was Baby, Come Back by the Equals, a mixed-race pop and rock group, largely forgotten these days, but featuring 1980s chart-topper Eddy Grant.
+Number 1 for three weeks in July 1968 was Baby, Come Back by The Equals, a mixed-race pop and rock group, largely forgotten these days, featuring 80s chart-topper Eddy Grant.

 With a diverse melting pot of cultures (the Gordons were Jamaican immigrants), their sound was a mix of pop, rock, R’n’B, with ska elements too.
 They quickly gained a following in London, and were soon called on to open for visiting soul and blues greats from the US such as Wilson Pickett, Solomon Burke and Bo Diddley.
 They signed with President Records after Grant’s neighbour, singer Gene Latter, put them in touch.

 The Equals released debut single I Won’t Be There in 1966.
 A simple, catchy tune, it got lost among the crowd and despite enthusiastic pirate radio support, it failed to chart.
 Their follow-up, Hold Me Closer, didn’t do great either, but Baby, Come Back was tucked away on the B-side, and it got noticed by DJs in Europe, even reaching number 1 in Germany and the Netherlands.
 Once I Get So Excited reached the top 50 in the UK, President Records tried again, and sure enough, Grant’s Baby, Come Back knocked Jumpin’ Jack Flash off the top spot.